 Paul is an Upstate visionary, and in our pages provides an exceptional way of seeing the community that justifiably invokes its liveliness and diversity.
-His artistic direction of both TOWN and AT HOME magazines offers an unparalleled eye for mixing the illusory and dream-like with the commonplace.
+His artistic direction for TOWN magazine offer an unparalleled eye for mixing the illusory and dream-like with the commonplace.
 The effects of Paul’s unique style of display—through both photography and page layout–continually surprise even us with every new project, leaving viewers awash in awe and appreciation of the place we choose to call home.

 Paul brought his talents to Community Journals over three years ago as a member of the editorial team that created TOWN (Jack Bacot and Editor-in-Chief Blair Knobel).
 The package deal had previously been senior editorial staff of the attractive G Magazine before it folded.

 “I love working with a team who shares the passion of educating our community about the community,” Paul says.

 He’s best known for food photography that magnifies the texture, color, architecture and desirability of cuisine, along with engrossing page layout that is at once simplistic yet stimulating; bold yet clean.